dennislamcvalt/fullstack-capstone-project/user-story.md

 When I initialize and populate MongoDB
 Then the database should be set up correctly with all the necessary collections and documents

+# 3. Run skeleton application

+**As a** Full-stack developer
+**I need** to run the skeleton application for the GiftLink project **So that** I can verify the basic setup and functionality of the application

+### Details and Assumptions
+* The skeleton application has been set up with the basic structure and dependencies
+* The application can be run locally for testing and development purposes

+### Acceptance Criteria
+Given the skeleton application
+When I run the application
+Then it should start successfully without any errors and I should be able to access the application's main page

+# 4. Implement a landing page and navigation

+# 5. Add authentication components and logic

+# 6. Implement Gifts details page

+# 7. Implement a search component

+# 8. Design and implement the comments feature

+# 9. Containerize the services and applications

+# 10. Deploy backend and frontend